Academany/fabzero/w1/commandline.md

 `ls` is a command which lists files and folders. `-a` is an option to display hidden files and `/usr/local/bin` is the argument telling where to operate the command.
 If the argument was not present it would list the current directory.

->### Wait, wait, wait.
+>### Wait, wait, wait...
 Do I need to memorize all of this?
 No. Just use the `man` COMMAND (for Manual) everytime you need help on how to use the commands.
+Yes, I know.
+We all hate manuals.
+But in Unix/Linux world you will find a lot of references about [RTFM](https://en.wikipedia.org/wiki/RTFM).

 > Exercise: Have a quick look at the manual for `ls` command.
 We will need this in a while.